Viterkim/dbassignment6/readme.md

 # Prequisites
 We were unable to import the StackExchange files into our Docker Container.
-We resorted to running it outside a container, running the command in the  `stackexchange.sql` file after having downloaded the xml files onto our droplet:
+We resorted to running it outside a container, running the command in the  `stackexchange.sql` file after having downloaded the xml files onto our droplet, or you can import them directly through our dump called `stackdump.sql`

 The files were extracted onto root/home/[FILES HERE]